 Vigilant monitoring and intensive management by the Endangered and Nongame Species Program and CWF has preserved the last remaining Allegheny woodrat population in New Jersey.
 Biologists are able to determine the presence of roundworm in local raccoon populations and can treat the animals with medicated bait.
 Providing supplemental hard mast to the population also helps to preserve this sole population.
 After 4 years of declining population numbers, a 77% increase in capture rate was recorded from 2008-2010; however, it is too early to tell if this increase is significant.

 Join us on Social Media!

 Join us on Facebook for regular updates on wildlife news and happenings and to connect with others.

 Conserve Wildlife Store

-We offer a variety of excellent wildlife books and field guides as well as shirts, hats, bat houses and other cool merchandise.
+We offer a variety of excellent wildlife books and field guides as well as shirts, hats, and other cool merchandise.